MoldyMacaroniX/dashword.net/_src/posts/robtop-says-geometry-dash-2-2-platformer-mode-will-start-to-really-shine-in-2-3.md

 ---
 Geometry Dash developer RobTop Games said the 2.2 platformer mode will "start to really shine" in updates 2.3 and 2.4.
 However, he still plans to have it available in 2.2.

+{% alert %}
+RobTop has since chosen to add sound effects in Geometry Dash 2.2 instead of waiting for 2.3 or 2.4.
+You can see the new sound effect system in the [third and final Geometry Dash 2.2 sneak peek](/posts/final-geometry-dash-2-2-sneak-peek-released-by-robtop-games/).
+{% endalert %}

 Specifically, RobTop said this about the [Geometry Dash 2.2 platformer mode](/posts/the-map-linear-gd/):

 >﻿ I think platformer mode will start to really shine in 2.3/2.4